 This summer we were lucky enough to get the opportunity to spend a week in Prague.
 Our kind and generous friends Martin, Katerina and their daughter Noemi invited us to stay with them in their lovely home so that we could explore their city.

-We flew from Gatwick to Vaclav Havel Airport where Martin and Noemi collected us – from the airport it was a short drive to Malá Strana, the district of Prague where we would be spending our week (and definitely the area I would recommend to any traveller to base themselves out of).
+We flew with Ryanair from Gatwick to Vaclav Havel Airport where Martin and Noemi collected us.
+From the airport, it was a short drive to Malá Strana, the district of Prague where we would be spending our week.
+This is definitely the area I would recommend to any traveller to base themselves out of.

 Martin and Katerina’s beautiful home was a real haven from the busy city streets – with a cobbled courtyard and the perfect window seat from which to perch and sip your morning coffee.
 We were so grateful to them for welcoming us into their home.

-We arrived quite late in the evening, not helped by delays, and so our first few hours were spent covering the essential such as the tiny bar around the corner where they would fill any jug you took down with what is definitely one of the best beers in the World.
-Our hostess Katerina is a cordon bleu chef so after a delicious meal the girls went off to play and we took a moonlit walk up a seemingly verticle stone staircase to Prague Castle (where I wheezed for a few minutes feeling incredibly unfit whilst taking in the incredible view!) and back down towards the apartment through Nerudova Street where you can see some of the finest examples of Prague’s famous house signs such as ‘Two Suns’ and the ‘Three Little Fiddles’ and get a beer at a great little place on the corner called U Kocoura which was always full of locals when we popped in.
-There’s also a pharmacy on this street (just incase you need to find one!).
+Our hostess Katerina is a cordon bleu chef so after a delicious meal the girls went off to play and we took a moonlit walk up a seemingly verticle stone staircase to Prague Castle.
+Then back down towards the apartment through Nerudova Street.
+On Nerudova street you can see some of the finest examples of Prague’s famous house signs such as ‘Two Suns’ and the ‘Three Little Fiddles’.
+You can also get a beer at a great little place on the corner called U Kocoura.

 Lily getting creative.

 Prague Old Town